-- You need to activate your card by June 14, 2020.
+- You need to activate your bonus by September 14, 2021.

-- Earn 5% cash back on the first $1,500 in purchases at qualifying merchants, earn 1% after that.
+- Earn 5% cashback on the first $1,500 in purchases at qualifying merchants, earn 1% after that.

 - This quarter the bonus categories are:

-- Purchases that post to your account between April 1 and June 30, 2020, are eligible for the bonus.
+- Purchases that post to your account between July 1 and September 30, 2021, are eligible for the bonus.